msalvati1997/msalvati1997/README.md

 ### :woman_technologist: About Me
 -  **Software Engineer**
 -  Currently majoring in Software Engineering
--  I am currently looking for Junior Software Engineer roles
+-  Looking for Junior Software Engineer roles
 - 🎯 Based in Rome, Italy.

 ### :hammer_and_wrench: Languages and Tools :